 In 2018, the company assembled a team to examine our role in the electrification of the transportation sector.
 The team concluded that Dominion Energy should reach for an ambitious goal: 3 billion electric vehicle miles driven in Virginia by 2030.
 That single change would prevent 1 million tons of carbon emissions.

 Dominion Energy can take a variety of steps to help consumers make the shift to electric vehicles.
-For example, we can make it easier to learn more about the benefits — both financial and environmental — and how to install home chargers.
+For example, we can make it easier to learn more about the benefits — both financial and environmental — of home chargers, and how to install them.
 It is important for Dominion Energy to optimize the electric grid, to meet the increased demand when those chargers are likely to be in use.
 We also plan to offer options and incentives for electric-vehicle owners and commercial and industrial customers to charge during off-peak hours, and partner with municipalities and institutions such as colleges and universities to help them electrify their fleets and buses.